Euro Disney S.A.S.

 Euro Disney S.A.S. is a wholly owned subsidiary of The Walt Disney Company responsible for Disneyland Paris in Marne-la-Vallée, France.

-Disneyland Paris comprises Disneyland Park, Walt Disney Studios Park, Disney Village, and seven on-site Disney Hotels.
+Disneyland Paris comprises Disneyland Park, Disney Adventure World, Disney Village, and seven on-site Disney Hotels.
 Val d'Europe is a new residential and shopping development.
 Another seven hotels/residences have been built not far from the two Disney theme parks on land held under Euro Disney SCA's lease, including properties from companies such as Holiday Inn, Kyriad, MyTravel and Radisson Hotels.